8 DIY Repairs and Home Improvement Projects You Can Do This Fall

-Looking back, we may label 2020 the year of home improvement projects.
+Fall is the time year for many home improvement projects.
 Peeking out my window, I currently see four different contractors’ trucks at my various neighbors’ homes.
-Being inside has forced a lot of us to see the flaws in our homes and to finally take the first steps in completing some major home projects and DIY repairs.
+Plus, being inside more often the last year and a half has forced a lot of us to see the flaws in our homes and to finally take the first steps in completing some major home projects and DIY repairs.

 But what if you don’t have room in your budget for a big renovation?
 Don’t fret.
 You can improve your living space by doing small projects, one at a time.
 And you can save even more if you do them yourself.
 Here are some easy DIY home improvement projects you can tackle this fall.
 Choose projects that will help keep your home cozy, safe, and energy-efficient for the winter months.
 There’s no telling yet how long we’ll be spending more time in our homes, but we can prepare now and make our spaces more inviting, comfortable, and even more cost-effective.